-A Vallejo school board candidates forum will be held at 6:30 p.m. on Tuesday, Oct.
+A Vallejo school board candidates forum was held at 6:30 p.m. on Tuesday, Oct.
 4 at Emmanuel Apostolic Church at 900 Sixth St.

-The forum is hosted by the 411 Series Vallejo Seeking Solutions group, which is led by community advocates Liat Meitzenheimer, Mishel Deniz Adolph, Kimberly Nunez-Brandao, and Askari Sowonde.
+The forum was hosted by the 411 Series Vallejo Seeking Solutions group, which is led by community advocates Liat Meitzenheimer, Mishel Deniz Adolph, Kimberly Nunez-Brandao, and Askari Sowonde.

 Benicia has placed a three-quarter-cent increase on the November ballot called Measure R. Benicia anticipates the new sales tax rate would generate $5 million more annually.
 It would be a general tax but the measure’s description states the city will prioritize “repairing, paving and maintaining streets, fixing potholes, improving safe routes to schools and fixing aging storm drains.”

 The Benicia City Council also placed Measure K on the ballot to decide whether to extend the duration of an Urban Growth Boundary, which is expected to sunset on Dec.
 31, 2023.
 Benicia voters first approved the 20-year plan in November 2003 to prevent urban sprawl, and preserve agricultural land and open space in the city.
 Measure K would allow the Urban Growth Boundary to remain in place until Dec.
 31, 2043.